lhphancs/ebay-manager/README.md

-# ebay-manager
+# inventory-manager
-Uses ebay's api along with own database to display profits
+Inventory manager to store details of products and calculate profits from eBay and amazon